 Moving Luna the Orca

-CurrCon neededThe CurrCon Java Applet displays prices on this web page converted with today’s exchange rates into your local international currency, e.g. Euros, US dollars, Canadian dollars, British Pounds, Indian Rupees… CurrCon requires Java 1.1 or later, preferably 1.6.0_06 .
-If you can’t see the prices, of you if just want to learn more about CurrCon, click here for help.
+The CurrCon Java Applet displays prices on this web page converted with today’s exchange rates into your local international currency, e.g. Euros, US dollars, Canadian dollars, British Pounds, Indian Rupees… CurrCon requires an up-to-date browser and Java version 1.8, preferably 1.8.0_131.
+If you can’t see the prices in your local currency, Troubleshoot.
+Use Firefox for best results.

 Moving Luna the Orca

 Luna the orca either abandoned his pod or was evicted from it shortly after he was born in 1999.
 Ever since, he has been hanging out playing with humans in Nootka Sound in BC.
-The Canadian Government is spending $500000 CAD , partly raised from contributions from well-meaning, but naive people, to attempt to capture him and take him to the Puget Sound in the USA where the rest of his pod live.
+The Canadian Government is spending $500,000 CAD , partly raised from contributions from well-meaning, but naïve people, to attempt to capture him and take him to the Puget Sound in the USA where the rest of his pod live.

 I think this is foolish for eight reasons.